Here’s a list of random questions and their answers pertaining to the kitchen (cooking, baking, ingredients, etc.).

 - What’s half and half cream?
 It’s 50/50 whole milk and cream, this doesn’t whip but you can use it as a substitute in baking for heavy cream (to reduce fat).

-- What’s the difference between a soft boiled egg and a hard boiled egg?
-A soft boiled egg is cooked the same way as a hard boiled egg but it’s not cooked as long–the yolk is runny rather than firm.
+- What’s the difference between a soft boiled egg and a hard boiled one?
+Soft boiled is prepared the same way as hard boiled but it’s not cooked as long–the yolk is runny rather than firm.
 Medium boiled eggs have a slightly firm yolk.

 - Is it safe to use an old bottle of spice I found in the back of a cupboard?
 I can’t tell what the expiry date is.
 Spices don’t spoil but they do lose their flavor over time.
 If the color looks good take a little taste to see if there’s still some flavor to be found.
 You can also check expiry dates online if you have the original packaging, see Herbs & Spices: Storage Tips Guide for more info.